IntelliSensing/UAV-VisLoc/README.md

 ### 2.1 Overall Dataset

-You can download our overall dataset (16.4 GB) on [Google Drive](https://drive.google.com/file/d/1xYODANyilEMM3CfWh85APwkTHQeLTcCT/view?usp=sharing).
+You can download our overall dataset (16.4 GB) on [Google Drive](https://drive.google.com/file/d/1xYODANyilEMM3CfWh85APwkTHQeLTcCT/view?usp=sharing) or [Baidu Net Disk](https://pan.baidu.com/s/13zgbP3Kjk1FDfZ47fBaC0g?pwd=rsai ).

 Our overall dataset contains 6,742 drone images and 11 satellite maps, with a total size of 16.4GB.
 As presented in TABLE I, we provide the attributes of drone images, such as the latitude and longitude of the center point, shooting height, shooting date, and drone heading angle (Phi).
 The resolution of drone images is roughly 0.1 m to 0.2 m per pixel.
 We further provide the GPS latitude and longitude ranges for 11 satellite maps.
 One satellite map can encompass various terrains, such as cities, towns, farms, and rivers, and with a spatial resolution of 0.3 m.